xebialabs-community/xld-apigee-plugin/README.md

 2. Go to `Repository - Infrastructure - <Apigee Organization>`, create a new `apigee.Environment` with the Apigee environment as name i.e. prod.
 3. Repeat the previous step for all the Apigee environments that belong to this Apigee organization.
 3. Create an environment under `Repository - Environments` and add the corresponding `<Apigee Environment>` as container.
 4. Create an deployment package `udm.DeploymentPackage` with `apigee.ApiProxySpec` as deployables.
 The deployment package name should start with `rev<revision number>` i.e. rev1 or `<revision number>` i.e. 1.
-The deployable name should be the same as the Apigee Proxy name i.e. oauth.
+The deployable name should be the same as the Apigee Proxy name i.e. helloworld.
+This deployable is handy if you use different environments within the same organization.
+This deployable assumes that the revision number already exists in Apigee repository.
+5. Create an deployment package `udm.DeploymentPackage` with `apigee.ApiProxyZip` as deployables.
+The deployment package name can be any version number i.e. 2.1.3.
+The deployable name should be the same as the Apigee Proxy name i.e. helloworld.
+This deployable is handy if you use different environments and different organizations.
+During deployment, the deployable (the exported revision) will be imported to Apigee and then deployed.
+During undeployment, the revision will be deleted if the property deleteApiProxyRevisionAfterUndeployment is set to True.
 5. Start deploying

 # Types #